paulhaskins/tpsa25_Hackathon/README.md

 Changelog (recent)

+- **NEW**: Added `map` command to traffic-model CLI for interactive visualization
+- **FIXED**: Type error in capacity.py when OSM lanes data is a list (2025-01-10)
 - Added datahub CLI (scats-list, scats-get, tii-list, tii-load)
 - Fixed SCATS link discovery and ranking; improved tests
 - Resolved duplicate key issue when adding edges to MultiDiGraph
 - Added console scripts in packaging for all three CLIs
+- Enhanced error handling in capacity computation with robust type checking

 License